 Exam time can bring about a range of different thoughts and feelings for students.
 The following information will assist you to develop techniques to improve your confidence and to manage any anxiety that you may experience in the lead up to your exams.

-The thought of sitting for an exam
+Does the thought of sitting for an exam:

 - make you feel excited?

 - encourage you to perform at your best?

 - make you think of success?